cgalpin92/project-portfolio1-moonlandingmuseum/README.md

 - __Fixed Bugs__

+ - Hero Element not loading:
     - When first deploying the site through GitHub pages the background image for the Hero Element did not load and the site was broken.
-  - I found that this was due to using an absolute file path to the background image in my CSS code, an example is below:
+    - I found that this was due to using an absolute file path to the background image in my CSS code.
     - I fixed the issue through changing the file path to a relative file path so that it now appears as below.
 The Hero image loaded and the site was fixed.

+ - No landing page after submitting volunteer form:
     - After creating the form and testing in both the preview and live environment I was presented with an error landing page when pressing submit.
     - I found that I had entered the wrong value for method, having originally entering post.
     - After changing this to get the correct confirmation landing page was achieved after the Submit button was selected.

+ - Header overlapping h2 elements:
    - I found that the header was overlapping part of the h2 elements on each page
    - I discovered that this was due to some of the additional media queries I had added to my code to enlarge font on larger screens
    - I fixed this by adding a margin-top property to h2 elements with a value of 8%.

+ - Link to Volunteering page not working
    - Link to Volunteering page not working in the third section of Index.html
    - Found this was due to anchor elements not wrapping the Word Volunteering
    - Moved the closing a element so that Volunteering Page wrapped within the two elements .